thequang-ntq/Games-Django/README.md

   </div>

   <div style="flex: 2;">
-    <p> A website that contains Games using Django Python
+    <p> A website that contains Games using Django and React
 </p>
   </div>
 </div>